 It's difficult to recall a time when listening to music wasn't synonymous to streaming.
 The idea of buying CDs or filling an iPod with a carefully curated selection of digital files seems so last century.
 Today, streaming services seem to have seized the music scene, luring users with the promise of millions of tunes available just one click away in exchange for a monthly fee.

-Since we are launching our new product Royalties Manager on Reprtoir software solution, we wanted to go over, well, royalties.
+Since we are launching our new product Royalty Management Solution on Reprtoir software solution, we wanted to go over, well, royalties.
 While this is great for the end user, the process of generating royalties as an artist is not always straightforward.
 If you've ever wondered how everything works for artists earning streaming royalties, here are all the answers.

 What Are Music Royalties?